ontio/documentation/walletDevDocs/ontology_dapp_dev_tutorial_en.md

 #### dAPI Instantiation

+To use the dAPI in your project, you need to import the library and then register as a client.
 Import and register the dAPI using:
 ```
 import { client } from 'ontology-dapi';

 client.registerClient({});
 ```

 #### Example dAPI methods
 Once imported and registered, use the provided dAPI methods in your dApp (see below).